castai/docs/docs/getting-started/creating-your-first-cluster.md

 * Kibana Logs
 * Grafana metrics

-You can also inspect the cluster nodes in Cast AI console:
+You can also inspect the cluster nodes in CAST AI console:

 ![](creating-your-first-cluster/cluster-nodes.png)